 Optimize Your Online Listings

-According to NAR, 93% of home buyers look at homes online, often before reaching out to an agent, and over 85% of them using photos and information posted online to help them decide which properties to seriously consider.
+According to NAR, 93% of home buyers look at homes online, often before reaching out to an agent, and over 85% of them use photos and information posted online to help them decide which properties to seriously consider.

 Having beautiful, up-to-date online listings (your site, Zillow listings, MLS listings, etc.) is an easy and effective way to generate consistent inbound prospects.
 Since online prospects look at tons of properties, you need to make your listing stand out by: